-Revenue is measured based on the consideration specified in a contract with a customer, net of expected goods of returns, discounts and sales related taxes.
+Revenue is measured based on the consideration specified in a contract with a customer, net of expected goods returns, discounts and sales related taxes.
 Revenue is recognised when performance obligation is satisfied.

-Depending on the terms of the contract and the laws that apply to the contract, control of the goods or service may be transferred over time or at a point in time.
-Control of the goods or service is transferred over time if the Group's performance:
+Depending on the terms of the contract and the laws that apply to the contract, control of the goods may be transferred over time or at a point in time.
+Control of the goods is transferred over time if the Group's performance:

-- provides all of the benefits received and consumed simultaneously by the customer; - creates or enhances an asset that the customer controls as the Group performs; or - does not create an asset with an alternative use to the Group and the Group has an enforceable right to payment for performance completed to date.
+- provides all of the benefits received and consumed simultaneously by the customers; - creates or enhances an asset that the customer controls as the Group performs; or - does not create an asset with an alternative use to the Group and the Group has an enforceable right to payment for performance completed to date.

-If control of the goods or services transfers over time, revenue is recognised over the period of the contract by reference to the progress towards complete satisfaction of that performance obligation.
+If control of the goods transfers over time, revenue is recognised over the period of the contract by reference to the progress towards complete satisfaction of that performance obligation.
 Otherwise, revenue is recognised at a point in time when the customer obtains control of the goods or service.

-4.6 Revenue recognition (Continued)
+4.6 Revenue recognition (continued)

-Sales of optical fibers and optical fiber cables, communication copper cables and structured cabling system products
+Sales of optical fibers and optical fiber cables, data and communications cables and structured cabling system products

-Customers obtain control of the optical fibers and optical fiber cables, communication copper cables and structured cabling systems products when the goods are delivered to and have been accepted by the customers.
-Revenue is thus recognised upon when the customers accepted the optical fibers and optical fiber cables, communication copper cables and structured cabling systems products.
+Customers obtain control of the optical fibers and optical fiber cables, data and communications cables and structured cabling systems products when the goods are delivered to and have been accepted by the customers, as evidenced by the customers signing on delivery notes or similar documents.
+Revenue is thus recognised upon when the customers accepted the optical fibers and optical fiber cables, data and communications cables and structured cabling systems products.
 There is generally only one performance obligation.

 Goods sold by the Group include warranties which require the Group to either replace or mend a defective product during the warranty period if the goods fail to comply with agreed-upon specifications.
+The Group offers a warranty period of up to 1 to 2 years for major customers and one week for some other customers.
 In accordance with HKFRS 15, such warranties are not accounted for as separate performance obligations and hence no revenue is allocated to them.
 Instead, a provision is made for the costs of satisfying the warranties in accordance with HKAS 37 Provisions, Contingent Liabilities and Contingent Assets.
-Based on historical data, the provision for such costs of satisfying the outstanding warranty is not significant.
+Based on historical data, no provision for such costs is recognised in the consolidated financial statements as the costs incurred by the Group for satisfying the warranty obligations are not significant.